 Table 1.1 shows how small-cap stocks have performed relative to large-cap stocks since the Great Financial Crisis in 2007-08.
 There is more volatility associated with small caps, but only a small amount of return compensation.
 What’s going on?
 For contrast, I provide the same metrics before the GFC in Table 1.2 and Chart 1.2 below.

 Table 1.1: Small vs Large Cap Since the Great Financial Crisis (GFC)

 Small-cap barely outperforms and has more volatility (measured by standard deviation of stock returns).
 This reinforces the risk-reward dynamic.
 Chart 1.1 below shows this graphically.
 Note: SPY is the S&P 500 Index ETF (Large Cap proxy); IWM is the iShares Russell 2000 Index ETF (Small Cap proxy).

 Chart 1.1: Small vs Large Cap Since the GFC

 Over this time period, small cap outperforms significantly with the same difference in volatility.
 You were rewarded more for taking risk in the pre-crisis era.
 Chart 1.2 below shows this graphically.

 Chart 1.2: Small vs Large Cap Pre-GFC

 Why aren’t investors being rewarded as they were before the GFC in 2008?

 The answer boils down to how companies raise money.
-When a firm is going to undertake a new project (called capital budgeting in the biz), top brass has to decide whether to sell bonds to raise cash or to give up portions of their company (called equity) to raise cash.
-In order to do this, they need to weigh their options, so to speak.
+When a firm is going to undertake a new project (called capital budgeting in the biz), the top brass has to decide whether to sell bonds to raise cash or to give up portions of their company (called equity) to raise cash.
+To do this, they need to weigh their options, so to speak.